 The good thing is that the pinnacle of human mentality already exists.

-Perhaps it is one of the branches of the powerful monotheistic traditions that were incubated in Africa and the Arabian peninsula.
-Our perhaps it is the spiritual traditions of South Asia that got you through a tough time by teaching you how to embrace pain and suffering.
-Or go west of there and you'll find the traditions that inspire the value of cosmic knowledge.
-Or go to the east and you'll find the traditions of those who could speak the language of nature and ascetic discipline.
+Perhaps it is one of the branches of the powerful monotheistic ways of life that were incubated in Africa and the Arabian peninsula.
+Our perhaps it is the spiritual ways of life of South Asia that got you through a tough time by teaching you how to embrace pain and suffering.
+Or go west of there and you'll find the ways of life that inspire the value of cosmic knowledge.
+Or go to the far east and you'll find the ways of life of those who could speak the language of nature and ascetic discipline.

-Or maybe you're piecing together your own tradition based on your experience, the books you've read, and the knowledge of your ancestors.
+Or maybe you're piecing together your own way of life based on your experience, the books you've read, and the knowledge of your ancestors.

-These traditions are perfect.
+These ways of life are perfect.
 Their principles are sound.
 The humans they were developed for are weak, except for a few.

-Judge a tradition by its principles, not by its adherents.
+Judge a way of life by its principles, not by its adherents.
 Remember this.

 Hold on to the knowledge of them that you have, and seek that which you do not know.

-Humans have not and may never reach the true ideals expounded by these traditions.
+Humans have not and may never reach the true ideals expounded by these ways of life.
 But the effort is everything.

-Our European washed timeline has taught us that progress happens linearly and that we are better off abandoning those traditions that were seen as "old" and "other."
+Our European washed timeline has taught us that progress happens linearly and that we are better off abandoning those ways of life that were seen as "old" and "other."

 There are plenty of examples of ancient communities that embraced matriarchy over aggressive patriarchy; that embraced the power of language as opposed to the power of violence; that embraced equitable distribution of resources; that embraced inter development as opposed to dominance; that embraced respect and reverence for the earth.